stablestud/adsorber/README.md

 Adsorber will be placed onto your system (to `/usr/local/`).

 1. Execute the file `./place_files_onto_system.sh` as `root`
-2. Run the command `adsorber setup`
+2. Run the command `adsorber enable`
 3. Answer the prompts to configure Adsorber
 4. Finished!
 You can remove the downloaded files.